-This command queries the mean time domain power.
+Queries the mean time domain power.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
 This is only possible for single measurement mode.

 <MeanPower> Mean power of the signal during the measurement time.